MeisterLabs/rtf/README.txt

 * Provide a complete implementation for the headers and footers.

-=== Some Examples
+=== Examples
-Okay, so how is the library used.
-Well lets look at some examples to see if we can cast a little light on the matter.
-The examples provided here assume that you are already familiar with the Ruby language.
-So, for a start, consider...

-   require 'rubygems'
    require 'rtf'

-The first thing to look at here at the are the first two lines.
-The RTF library is provided as a Ruby gem and these two lines load the libraries functionality into the script.
-The third line of code includes the RTF module into the current name space.
-This is a convenience mechanism that saves on specifically having to refer to the module when accessing the RTF library.
-Next we want to create an RTF document and that is done like this...

    document = RTF::Document.new(RTF::Font.new(RTF::Font::ROMAN, 'Times New Roman'))

-This line of code creates a new Document object, specifying that the default font for the document will the the Times New Roman font.
+This creates a new Document object, specifying that the default font for the document will the the Times New Roman font.
 So we have a document, what can we do with it.
-Well, lets add a short paragraph of text...
+Let's add a short paragraph of text...

    document.paragraph << "This is a short paragraph of text."

-That's fine, but what if we wanted to extend that paragraph or we simply wanted to add more text than we've added here?
-Well, the paragraph method accepts a block to which it passes the actual paragraph object, so we could do something like the following...
+The paragraph method accepts a block to which it passes the actual paragraph object.

    document.paragraph do |p|
       p << "This is the first sentence in the paragraph. "